 It was the fate of the "Action Liberale Nationale".
 It was the fate of the "Bloc Populaire".
 There were a few other attempts also, of less importance except in the minds of their authors.

-(Taken from “Vers Demain”, March 1, 1958)
+(“Vers Demain”, March 1, 1958)

-(Taken from “Vers Demain”, November 1, 1958)
+(“Vers Demain”, November 1, 1958)